andrewacashner/hearingfaithms/chapters/chapter-3.md

 [^Puebla-Seville-Binders-collection]:
 It is part of a binder's collection of villancico imprints of the 1630s and 1640s from Seville.
-The volume is held in an anonyous private collection in Puebla, and according to Gustavo Mauleón Rodríguez, who is cataloging these holdings, this binder's collection was originally bound with another collection of Seville villancicos which is preserved in Puebla's Biblioteca Lafragua; both bear the firemark of
+The volume is held in an anonymous private collection in Puebla, and according to Gustavo Mauleón Rodríguez, who is cataloging these holdings, this binder's collection was originally bound with another collection of Seville villancicos which is preserved in Puebla's Biblioteca Lafragua; both bear the firemark of